-- When confronted with these fabrications, this was his response: "The writer of a memoir is retailing a subjective story."
-His friend, Oprah Winfrey, commented on 12 January 06 that this insistence on truth was "much ado about nothing," yet later recanted and expressed disappointment in Frey's lying.25 - 3.
-Literary theorist Stanley Fish also noted in this vein that the death of objectivity "relieves me of the obligation to be right"; it "demands only that I be interesting."
+- James Frey, author of the 2005 bestseller A Million Little Pieces, confessed in January 2006 that he wasn't a criminal, didn't go to jail, etc., even though these were key aspects of his "autobiography." - This was his response when confronted with these fabrications: "The writer of a memoir is retailing a subjective story."
+His friend, Oprah Winfrey, commented on 12 January 2006 that this insistence on truth was "much ado about nothing," yet later recanted and expressed disappointment in Frey's lying.25 - 3.
+Literary theorist Stanley Fish also noted that the death of objectivity "relieves me of the obligation to be right"; it "demands only that I be interesting."
 26